foundata/guidelines/README.md

 * **Changes are immediately put "live" by publishing them after a review**.
 * There is no special versioning, neither for the documents themselves nor for the repository.
 * As Git and a repository hosting are used, permanent links to specific "versions" are still easy and possible if needed.

+The [OCI container image build and release guide](./oci-container-image-guide.md) is an exception to this continuous-release model.
+It is a versioned ruleset implemented by [ContainerWright](https://foundata.com/en/projects/containerwright), so a revised guide becomes effective only when its coordinated, compatible ContainerWright release is available.
+ContainerWright embeds the exact guide commit it implements and owns stable identifiers for its automated checks.
+Its conformance documentation maps each check to the guide's stable section anchor; the guide itself does not maintain a parallel rule-number registry.

 We believe that guides are work in progress and will probably never be finished as our understanding of each topic evolves.
 This fits our overall agile approach.